imperialCHEPI/healthgps/datamodel.md

 | Mean       | Real      |            | The measure mean value |

 ### Cancer Parameter
-In addition to the common measures above, *cancers* definition require extra parameters, which are modelled using a multi-dimensional entity.
+In addition to the common data above, *cancers* definition requires extra parameters, which are modelled using a multi-dimensional entity, storing *time-based* parameter values using expanded *gender* enumeration as columns.

 | Field name | Data Type | Constraint | Description |
 | :---       | :---      | :---       | :--- |